akosszarvak/expense-tracker/README.md

 # expense-tracker
 An expense-tracker API that lets you record your income and expenses.
 It uses NodeJS and MongoDB for the backend and ReactJS for the front-end.
-Authentication will be added later
+Authentication might be added later

 You have to create a config.env in the config folder.